You need insulin to control your diabetes. But there are a few decisions you and your doctor still need to make, including how you take that insulin.

 Choosing an Insulin Delivery System

-Your insurance company may only pay for one type of insulin delivery system.
+Your insurance may only pay for one type of insulin delivery system.
 If you want a different option, you'll have to pay for it on your own.

 "There are people who handle syringes better than others," he says.
 "And while many do well with pumps, some patients either don't like them or don't manage to use them effectively."